Neyman's C(\alpha) Test for Unobserved Heterogeneity: The test for unobserved parameter heterogeneity

 Notice that the optimal test statistic $Z_{n}$ we obtained in Theorem 2 is a function of $\theta$, to make the test statistic feasible under unknown nuisance parameters, we need to replace $\theta$ by some estimator $\hat \theta$.
 In order to ensure that the asymptotics for the test statistic $Z_{n}$ in Corollary \ref{cor2} is still valid, it suffices to show that $Z_{n}(\hat \theta)- Z_{n}(\theta)=o_{P}(1)$ both under the null and local alternatives.
 There are various ways to obtain this result.
 The classical approach taken in \citeasnoun{Neyman59} was to make additional differentiability and bound conditions on the test function $g(x_i, \theta)$, which is defined as

 such that $Z_{n}(\theta)=\frac{1}{\sqrt{n}} \sum_{i} g(x_{i}, \theta)$.
 Details of these assumptions can be found in \citeasnoun[Definition 3 (ii) (iii)]{Neyman59} and we will not replicate them here.
 When the conditions are satisfied, Taylor expansion of $Z_{n}( \hat\theta)$ around $Z_{n}(\theta)$ yields the desired results for $\hat \theta$ being any $\sqrt{n}$-consistent estimator for $\theta$.
 Neyman's assumptions are rather strong, for example, he requires the density to be three times differentiable with respect to $\theta$ and also moments of the gradient of $g$ with respect to $\theta$ to be continuous.
-Another approach, using more modern probability theory, is to view the difference $Z_n(\hat \theta) - Z_n(\theta)$ as an empirical process.
-More precisely, we make the following assumption on the test function $g(x, \theta)$.
+LeCam proposes a discretization trick which works as long as the model satisfies a uniform LAN condition and the $\sqrt{n}$-consistent estimator satisfies an asymptotic discreteness property.
+The trick is quite standard in one-step estimation problems.
+Our approach, using more modern probability theory, is to view the difference $Z_n(\hat \theta) - Z_n(\theta)$ as an empirical process.
+More precisely, we make the following assumption on the test function $g(x, \theta)$ to establish the equicontinuity of the empirical process.
+In fact our Assumption \ref{assumption2} below on $g(x, \theta)$ implies the conditions of the Type IV function in \citeasnoun{Andrew94} with $p=2$.
+We include these results here for completeness.

 \begin{assumption} There exists some $\delta>0$ such that for any $\eta,\eta'\in U_\delta(\theta)$ we have for some $\gamma>0$

 for $P_{n,\xi_n,\theta}$-almost all $x$ (for every $n \in \mathbb{N}$) where $H$ is square integrable with respect to $P_{n,\xi_n,\theta}$ for all $n\in \mathbb{N}$, $\sup_n \mathbb{E}_{P_{n,\xi_n,\theta}}H^2(X)<\infty$ and additionally for some $c_n=o(1)$, $n^{1/2}\mathbb{E}_{P_{n,\xi_n,\theta}}[H(X)\mathbb{I}_{\{H(X)>n^{1/2}c_n\}}] = o(1)$. \end{assumption}